Custody Enforcement Orders in Illinois

-When parental responsibilities are not followed, hold the other parent in contempt of court.
+When parental responsibilities are not followed, enforce orders provide a legal means to hold the other parent accountable.

 Depending on the severity of the wrongdoing and the circumstances, the offending party may also be required to reimburse court costs and other damages.
 In instances where one party is found in contempt of court, fines are typically levied instead of jail time as the violations don’t often warrant that severe of punishment.

 In Illinois the term “custody” is no longer used in lieu of “parental responsibility”, we use custody here to refer to the party that is meant to have time with or responsibility over the child at a given time.